Bilateral testicular lesions have a relatively limited differential diagnosis.

 Birth trauma occurs in ~5 per 1000 births 2.

-Bladder outlet obstruction (BOO) can come from a number of conditions affecting the urethra and/or bladder outlet.
+Bladder outlet obstruction (BOO) can arise from a number of conditions affecting the urethra and/or bladder outlet.

 Patients often present with difficulty in urination, retention and urinary discomfort 2.